Matching Wilson flow time for calculating the topological charge density and the pseudoscalar glueball mass in quenched lattice QCD: The matching parameter and the matching flow time of the Wilson flow

-The topological charges $Q$ obtained using the SMP method with different parameters $\left(d,\text{mode}\right)$ and the Wilson flow method at the proper flow time $\tau_{\text{pr}}$ are illustrated in Fig. \ref{Q-diff}.
-The results indicate that as the number of SMP source vectors increases, the topological charges $Q$ calculated by the SMP method approach integer values, aligning with expectations.
-Notably, when the parameters of the SMP source vectors are set to $(4,2)$, the topological charge $Q$ derived from the fermionic definition using the SMP method closely matches that calculated from point sources.
-These findings indicate that using SMP sources with parameters $(4,2)$ could be a viable approach for calculating the topological charge of the fermionic definition, potentially reducing computational resource requirements compared to traditional point source calculations.
-All results suggest that the SMP method with parameters $(4,2)$ could be considered for application to the computation of TCDC and the topological susceptibility of the fermionic definition.

-However, the topological charges of the gluonic definition, calculated at the proper flow time $\tau_{\text{pr}}$ through the matching procedure, deviate considerably from integer values.
-The upcoming research will demonstrate that the proper flow time determined by the matching method is not suitable for the calculation of topological charge, it is applicable for the calculation of TCDC.
-For calculating the topological charge of the gluonic definition using the Wilson flow, the proper flow time can be determined using the eq. (\ref{eq:ms}).

-In Tab. \ref{Q-tao-pr-1}, the topological charge calculated using the SMP method with parameters $(8,0)$ and the Wilson flow, along with the proper flow time $\tau_{\text{qpr}}$ for the gluonic definition, are presented.
-The value of $Q$ is obtained by rounding the topological charge $Q_{\text{smp}}$, calculated using the SMP method with parameters $(8,0)$, to the nearest integer.
-The proper flow time $\tau_{\text{qpr}}$ for calculating $Q_{\text{wf}}$ using the eq. (\ref{Q_wf}) is determined by identifying the minimum value of the absolute difference between $Q$ and $Q_{\text{wf}}$ as outlined in eq. (\ref{eq:ms}).

-The results demonstrate that the topological charge derived from the SMP method with parameters $(8,0)$ is numerically very close to the precise value obtained from point sources, indicating that $Q$ accurately represents the topological charge of the configuration.
 Furthermore, it suggests that a larger Wilson flow time is generally necessary when calculating the topological charge for the gluonic definition.
-This also indicates that the proper flow time $\tau_{\text{pr}}$ determined by the matching method may not be the optimal choice to calculate the topological charge of the gluonic definition.
+This also indicates that the matching Wilson flow time $\tau_{\text{mr}}$ determined by the matching method may not be the optimal choice to calculate the topological charge of the gluonic definition.

-The topological charge calculated using the SMP method with parameters $(4,2)$ and the Wilson flow, along with the proper flow time $\tau_{\text{qpr}}$ for the topological charge of the gluonic definition, is presented in Tab. \ref{Q-tao-pr-2}.
-The methods for determining $Q$ and $\tau_{\text{qpr}}$ are the same as those employed in Tab. \ref{Q-tao-pr-1}.
-The values of $Q$ and $\tau_{\text{qpr}}$ obtained using the SMP method with parameters $(4,2)$ are fundamentally similar to those derived with parameters $(8,0)$.